robMolloy/stenciljs-reference-project/readme.md

 ## Two-way binding

-To enable two-way binding the child component emits any changes
+To enable two-way binding the child component emits any changes made within the component and the parent maintains the mutable variable.
+The following example is for a simple string variable and can be looked up in `two-way-binding-simple-page`.
+For a more complex variable reference `two-way-binding-object-page`.

 ```tsx
 // child-component